-- (1) Where the chairperson of a hospital clinical council considers that a matter is of such urgency that a special meeting of the council should be held within 48 hours, the chairperson may request the Chief Executive to give written approval to the conduct of a special meeting. - (2) A copy of the Chief Executive's approval under clause 40(1) is to be provided to members of the Board. - (3) The written approval of the Chief Executive may determine, subject to this clause and these By- laws, the business and conduct of such a special meeting. - (4) Notice of the special meeting is to specify the business to be considered at the meeting. - (5) The chairperson is to ensure that at least 24 hours' notice is given of a special meeting to each member and each person invited to attend the meeting. - (6) Only business specified in the notice of a special meeting is to be considered at the special meeting. - (7) The special meeting shall be held, if approved, not later than seven days after receipt by the Chief Executive of a request under sub clause (1).
+- (1) Where the chairperson of a Hospital Clinical Council considers that a matter is of such urgency that a special meeting of the Council should be held within 48 hours, the chairperson may request the Chief Executive to give written approval to the conduct of a special meeting. - (2) A copy of the Chief Executive's approval under clause 41(1) is to be provided to members of the Board. - (3) The written approval of the Chief Executive may determine, subject to this clause and these Bylaws, the business and conduct of such a special meeting. - (4) Notice of the special meeting is to specify the business to be considered at the meeting. - (5) The chairperson is to ensure that at least 24 hours' notice is given of a special meeting to each member and each person invited to attend the meeting. - (6) Only business specified in the notice of a special meeting is to be considered at the special meeting. - (7) The special meeting shall be held, if approved, not later than seven days after receipt by the Chief Executive of a request under clause 41(1).

-Part 9 - Local Health District Clinical Council [Pt 8]
+Part 9 - Local Health District/Specialty Health Network Clinical Council [Pt 8]